 I’ve begun work in a new genre, for me anyway.
 It is a YA historical fiction novel.
-I’ll tell you more about this later, but I can say that I am getting into some interesting research, especially on the topic of hobos.
+I’ll tell you more about this later, but I can say that I am getting into some interesting research, especially on the topic of hobos, early 1900s Chicago and Wausau, and steam locomotives.
 The working title is The Hobo Code.

 The first five Charlie books are written.
 My illustrator, the wonderful Elizabeth Engel, is doing an awesome job.
 The first three volumes in The Adventures of Charlie Chameleon series, New Beginnings and School Days, and Summertime are in print and eBook formats.
 All eBooks are in color.